Equine coat color genetics: Notation

 Often, the dominant allele is represented by an uppercase letter and the recessive allele by a lowercase letter.
 For instance, in silver dapple, this is Z for the dominant silver trait and z for the recessive non-silver trait.
 However, sometimes the alleles are distinguished by which is the "normal" or wild type allele and which is a more recent mutation.
 In our example z (non-silver) would be wild type and Z would be a mutation.
 Wild type alleles can be represented as + or n, so Zz, Zz+, Z/+, and Z/n are all valid ways to describe a horse heterozygous for silver.
 Wild type notation is mainly useful when there is no clear dominant/recessive relationship, such as with cream and frame overo, or when there are many alleles on the same gene, such as with MITF, which has four known alleles.
 Using n is also common in the results of genetic tests, where a negative result usually means none of the known mutations were found, but does not rule out undiscovered mutations.

 Melanin

 Genes affecting coat color generally do so by changing the process of producing melanin.
 Melanin is the pigment that colors the hairs and skin of mammals.
 There are two chemically distinct types of melanin: pheomelanin, which is a red to yellow color, and eumelanin, which is brown to black.
 Melanin is not a protein and therefore there is no gene that changes its structure directly, but there are many proteins involved in the production of melanin or the formation of melanocytes during embryonic development.
 Mutations that change the structure of proteins with a role in melanin production can result in slightly different variations of melanin.
-Genes affecting melanocytes, the cells that produce the pigment melanin, do not alter the structure of melanin but instead affect where and whether it is produced.
+Some genes do not alter the structure of melanin but instead affect where and whether it is produced.